cykoravish/30-days-js-challenge/README.md

 <div align="center">
   <img height="60" src="https://img.icons8.com/color/344/javascript.png">
-  <h1>30 Days 30 JavaScript Challenges</h1>
+  <h1>JavaScript Challenges</h1>
 </div>

-Welcome to the **30 Days 30 JavaScript Challenges** repository!
+Welcome to the **avaScript Challenges** repository!
 This project is dedicated to improving your JavaScript skills through a series of daily challenges.
 Each day, I'll be tackling a new JavaScript problem, sharing solutions, and explaining the concepts behind them.

 ## Table of Contents